ivangeevo/mindsigner/README.md

 ### Mindsigner is a minecraft mod that allows connection with the Hive Blockchain.

 Features:
+### v0.0.4-alpha

+### Working websocket Server and Client connection.

+# Alpha

+### v0.0.34
+Refactor of directories/ changing names of classes and packages to make more sense.

 ### v0.0.33
 Endpoint's working, but still trying to troubleshoot why I cant connect with a client.